AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/custom_video_renderer_android.md

 ## Understand the tech

 By default, SDK integrates the default video modules on the device your app runs on for real-time communication.
-However, there are scenarios where you may want to use a custom video source.
+However, there are scenarios where you may want to integrate a custom video renderer.
 For example:

 - Your app has its own video module.
 - You want to use a pre-processing library for the video data.